qwertie/ecsharp/_posts/2014-07-03-javascript-toc.md

 toc: true
 ---
 {% raw %}
 So you're publishing a long document online and don't have an easy mechanism to automatically add a table of contents on the server side?
 Well with Javascript, you enslave the web browser to do it instead!
-This TOC generator
+This TOC generator...

 - needs no jQuery or other third-party library
 - creates links to each heading, adding an `id` attribute to each heading that doesn't already have one